Hi Dr Justin,

-Before describing what you can do, let’s briefly look at the damage done by pornography.
+Before describing what you can do, let’s briefly look at the damage done by such content.

 The content of pornographic imagery is concerning.
-While some kids are just interested in basic anatomy, it seems that a tolerance for porn develops just like a tolerance for alcohol and other drugs.
+While some kids are just interested in basic anatomy, it seems that a tolerance for pornography develops just like a tolerance for alcohol and other drugs.
 Soon the ‘basics’ aren’t enough.
 Common next steps from pictures of naked women are images and videos of intercourse, fellatio, and other sex acts.
-From there, violent pornography is a common next step as is images and video involving larger numbers of participants in those acts.
-In some instances, curious children may also seek out gay or child-oriented porn.
+From there, violent explicit content is a common next step, as is images and video involving larger numbers of participants in those acts.
+In some instances, curious children may also seek out gay or child-oriented content.

 Your conversation should include:

 - A clear statement about what you have observed.

 - A clear statement about your behavioural expectations and why.
 A rationale is important.